The 'ghost flights' maintained by airlines even when almost empty

 It is that, although after the pandemic the volume of passengers is recovering, the number of aircraft movements is not so representative as to force airports to take measures.

 “Europe is suffering, among other things, with a latent demand.
 That is, people who were waiting for everything to open to travel.
-Also with the rescued flights that were not made during the pandemic. reopen”, says Rafael Echevarne, ICA Director General for Latin America and the Caribbean.
+Also with the rescued flights that were not made during the pandemic.
+That ticket you bought and stayed there until everything reopen”, says Rafael Echevarne, ICA Director General for Latin America and the Caribbean.